XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

 - Email recipients can be defined in definitions.py: recipients: list

 ### Format Dashboard
 DataPane is used to generate a reporting dashboard.
-DataPane allows to transform Jupyter Notebook or Python script to an interactive web app.
+DataPane allows you to transform Jupyter Notebook or Python script to an interactive web app.
 It is friendly with Pandas DataFrame, Matplotlib/Seaborn, Plotly, and Folim for map visualization.
 Refer to the [DataPane documentation](https://docs.datapane.com/) for page, numbers, table, plot, and map formatting
 ### Modifile email message, sender and recieptants
 Refer to the example of [yagmail](https://pypi.org/project/yagmail/) to format your email contents.